kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

         image: /path/to/the/image.jpg

-The paths to files/images in the definition are either
+The paths to files/images/media in the definition are either
 * absolute paths, or
-* relative paths from the MigrationVersions/images or MigrationVersions/files folders.
+* relative paths from the MigrationVersions/images, MigrationVersions/files or MigrationVersions/media folders.

-For example using the path from the snippet above the system would look first for the image file in `MigrationVersions/images/path/to/the/image.jpg` in the bundle's directory, and if no file is found there, look for `/images/path/to/the/image.jpg`
+For example using the path from the snippet above the system would look first for the image file in `MigrationVersions/images/path/to/the/image.jpg` in the bundle's directory, and if no file is found there, look for `/path/to/the/image.jpg`

 Please see the `ManageContent.yml` DSL definition file in the `Resources/doc/DSL` folder for more information.

+### Importing ezflow zones and blocks

+At the moment, the creation of blocks via the eZPublish 5 content API is not supported, and the migration bundle does have code to work around that.
+You will be able to create content with a field of type eZPage, but not add or edits its blocks.

 ## Using references in your migration files